I worked at McMaster-Carr full-time (More than 3 years)

 The pay is great and the benefits are superb.
 There is a real sense of teamwork within the individual departments.

 The number of vacation days is pretty limited and the fact that vacation days get granted according to seniority makes it tough to take time off around any of the holidays.

 Advice to Management

 I applied through a recruiter.
 The process took a week.
-I interviewed at McMaster-Carr (Elmhurst, IL).
+I interviewed at McMaster-Carr in October 2017.